 A day trip to Yoho National Park in British Columbia is a must-do if you are visiting Banff or Lake Louise.
 Yoho National Park is part of the Canadian Rockies UNESCO Heritage Site, with spectacular scenery and fun things to do.

-While you could easily spend three days or more exploring Yoho National Park, you can see the major highlights in a day.
+While you could easily spend several days exploring Yoho National Park, you can see the major highlights in a day.
 Read on to discover the best sights and activities for a day trip to Yoho National Park!

 SAMPLE ONE DAY ITINERARY FOR YOHO NATIONAL PARK